AmitThakkar/Providers-In-AngularJS/README.md

 **AngularJS** stores all the **Providers** with itself, whenever we request/require any **Provider**, **AngularJS** checks first into its storage, if requested/required **Provider** is found in the storage then it will be returned from there otherwise **AngularJS** will initialize that **Provider**, and inject it to requested place and store with itself for future request.

+**NOTE**: You can checkout [Service In AngularJS](http://codechutney.in/blog/angularjs/service-in-angularjs/) blog for more details.
+There I have describe [Services](http://codechutney.in/blog/angularjs/service-in-angularjs/) in more details(How to use [Services](http://codechutney.in/blog/javascript/constructor-pattern/)?
+How to inject [Services](http://codechutney.in/blog/javascript/constructor-pattern/)? etc.).

 **4. Factory:** We can define **Factory** with ```module.factory()``` api.
 This api also takes two arguments: 1. name for the **Factory** and 2. **function** for initializing the **Factory**.
 Lets see the code:

 ```JavaScript